andraionita/Oranj-Project/README.md

 # Oranj-Project

-Update: The project was move in the Programare Avansata folder
+Update: The project was moved in the Programare Avansata folder

 -Chat Made in Java.